Every 2024 Republican candidate – and how bad they'd be for LGBTQ+ rights

 2024 Republican candidates: Who’s running and how bad would they be for LGBTQ+ rights?

-As voters in early states get ready to vote, the Republican presidential field has dropped to six candidates, and pro-LGBTQ+ candidates are in short supply.
+After battling it out at the Iowa caucuses, the 2024 Republican presidential field has dropped to five contenders, and pro-LGBTQ+ candidates are in short supply.

-The list of Republican candidates for president has been whittled down to just five top candidates and a long shot contender after months of campaigning.
+Donald Trump won by a landslide at the Iowa Republican caucuses on Monday (15 January), cementing his status as frontrunner in the race.

-Donald Trump maintains his status as frontrunner in the race despite being a no-show the Republican debates thus far.
+Florida governor Ron DeSantis edged out former South Carolina governor and UN ambassador Nikki Haley for a distant second-place finish to Trump.

 In the background, former Arkansas governor Asa Hutchinson and Texas pastor Ryan Binkley have frantically tried to garner support from voters in the 2024 Republican presidential race.